 Thumbs Up, WR

-2014-2015 community campaign directed to both cyclists and motorists, and aims to improve road safety through education, engineering, and enforcement while fostering a community culture of sharing the road.
-Highlights included over 100 radio advertisements, an exclusive insert in The Record, and over 300 social media posts.
+2014-2015 community campaign directed to both cyclists and motorists (see handout) aiming to improve road safety through education, engineering, and enforcement while fostering a community culture of sharing the road.
+Highlights included over 100 radio advertisements (see scripts), an exclusive news insert in The Record, and over 300 social media posts.
 Funding received from the Ministry of Transportation’s Road Safety Community Partnership Program.